danrugeles/Heron/README.md

 # Heron Inference

 Among the most typical inference methods for probabilistic models, variational inference tends to approach but not reach the predictive power of sampling approaches.
-On the other hand, Gibbs sampling methods are inherently sequential and hard to adapt to the required computational efficiency of modern big data era.
+On the other hand, Gibbs sampling methods are inherently sequential and hard to adapt to the required computational efficiency of the big data era.

 Heron presents a new inferential approach derived from the Gibbs-based methods which is able to improve both the predictive power and computational efficiency of the typical inferential methods.
+The code implements the paper [Heron Inference for Bayesian Graphical Models](https://arxiv.org/abs/1802.06526)

 ### Benefits:
 * **Convergence Assesment**
 Heron method maximizes the state augmentation of a topic model and finds a deterministic approach to Gibbs sampling.
 The difficulty in the assesment of sampling methods stems from having to estimating parameters based on samples.
-With the deterministic approach, the assessment of convergence is done directly from parameters.
-An example below shows the behavior of the perplexity between collapsed Gibbs sampler (CGS) and Heron Inference method.
+With the deterministic approach, the assessment of convergence is done directly from the parameters of the model.

 * **Predictive Power**
 The augmentation of the latent state is known to increase the predictive power of probabilistic models, by taking this augmentation to infinity, Heron improves the learning of the probabilistic models.